franchsli/SignSpeak/README.md

 ## High priority

-- **IMPORTANT** Check if the text overflowing recognition really depends on the frame size.
 - Implement a variable to display short text (the latest words in the prediction_history) to improve UX without affecting the translation's integrity.
 - Implement multiline text in video_translation.